 The process of valuing the tangible and intangible assets and liabilities of Crown and the Brewery Business has not yet commenced.
 Accordingly, the purchase price adjustments included in the unaudited condensed combined consolidated pro forma financial statements are based on a number of assumptions as more fully described in the notes to the unaudited condensed combined consolidated pro forma financial statements.
 A determination of these fair values, which cannot be made prior to the completion of the Acquisitions, will include management's consideration of a final valuation.
 This final valuation will be based on the actual net tangible and intangible assets of Crown and the Brewery Business as acquired by the Company that exist as of the date of completion of each acquisition.
-The actual amounts recorded following the completion of the Acquisitions may be materially different from the information presented in the unaudited condensed consolidated pro forma financial statements of a combined consolidated pro forma financial statements are based on the actual amounts recorded following the completion of the Acquisitions may be materially different from the information presented in the unaudited condensed combined consolidated pro forma financial statements due to a number of factors, including:
+The actual amounts recorded following the completion of the Acquisitions may be materially different from the information presented in the unaudited condensed combined consolidated pro forma financial statements due to a number of factors, including:

-- · timing of closing the Acquisitions, - · changes in the net assets of the Brewery Business or Crown, - changes in the market conditions and financial results which may impact cash flow projections in the valuation, and - other changes in market conditions which may impact the fair value of the net assets of the Brewery Business or Crown.
+- · timing of closing the Acquisitions, - · changes in the net assets of the Brewery Business or Crown, - · changes in the market conditions and financial results which may impact cash flow projections in the valuation, and - · other changes in market conditions which may impact the fair value of the net assets of the Brewery Business or Crown.